rimbu-org/rimbu/README.md

 # Immutable collections and tools for TypeScript

-Rimbu is a TypeScript library focused on _immutable, performant, and type-safe collections_ and other tools.
-Its main aim is to allow programmers to create safe and performant programs without getting in the way.
-It is inspired by various other collection libraries, mainly Java's Guava library, the Java 8 Collection library, and Scala's collection library plus various ideas from the Scala community.
+Rimbu is a TypeScript library focused on _immutable, performant, and type-safe collections_ and more.
+It offers a powerful and efficient way to work with data in a safe and predictable manner.
+With Rimbu, you can easily create and manipulate collections of data, such as lists and maps, without the risk of accidentally modifying the original data.
+This not only ensures data integrity, but also makes it easier to reason about your code and catch bugs early on.
+Plus, our library is fully compatible with TypeScript, providing you with improved type safety and a seamless development experience.
+Get started with our immutable collections library today and experience the benefits of working with truly immutable data.

 ## Quick overview of features and benefits

-- Extensive set of collection types to cover many problems that would otherwise require more coding to solve.
-- Strongly typed API: compiler wil prevent common errors and guide you towards safe code.
-- No external dependencies.
+- Ensures data integrity by preventing accidental modifications to original data
+- Makes it easier to reason about your code and catch bugs early on
+- Provides improved type safety through full compatibility with TypeScript
+- Offers a seamless development experience
+- Increases performance by reducing the need for deep copies
+- Enables functional programming techniques such as immutability-based change detection and simpler undo/redo
+- Encourages the use of immutable data structures which has benefits in concurrent and parallel programming
+- Simplifies testing by eliminating the need to account for side-effects
 - Available for Web, Node.js and Deno.
-- Provides sane defaults but allows extensive customization and configuration.

 For complete documentation please visit the _[Rimbu Docs](https://rimbu.org)_ or the _[Rimbu API Docs](https://rimbu.org/api)_.